Coconut Chicken Curry with Potatoes (made without paste!)

 But, the bit of browning the onions and scouring the spice cabinet will be worth it because this curry is deeply flavorful and spicy (not thai-hot spicy but the more muted, South Asian-style spicy) while still being light and healthy.

 The coconut milk and yogurt add a layer of creaminess, giving it an almost korma-like vibe.
 If you in the mood for more of a Thai chicken curry, check out my 20-Minute Coconut Lime Chicken Curry.
+For a more simple, classic South Asian chicken curry, give my Authentic Chicken Curry recipe a try.

 How to serve Coconut Chicken Curry with Potatoes